OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 This is a version of the PiWind model which uses the complex model integreation approach to generate ground up losses in a custoim module, which then sits in the workflow and replaces the standard ground up loss calculation from Oasis.

+This model is availible to use from `here <https://github.com/OasisLMF/OasisModels/tree/develop/PiWindComplexModel>`_.

 ----

 PiWind Postcode